wp-plugins/many-sidebars/readme.txt

 1. In the select field you can find all your sidebars.

 == Changelog ==

+= 1.0.1 =
+* Bugfix when open the sidebar panel and drag widgets to it

 = 1.0 =
 * First release.